dhui808/software-concepts/kafka.md

     crash between processing the message and committing the offset and when the consumer restarts it will process the message again.
 This leads to duplicate messages in downstream systems but no data loss.

+    Exactly once delivery is guaranteed by having the consumer process a message and commit the output of the message along with the offset to a transactional system.
+If the consumer crashes it can re-read the last transaction committed and resume processing from there.
+This leads to no data loss and no data duplication.
+In practice however, exactly once delivery implies significantly decreasing the throughput of the system as each message and offset is committed as a transaction.